Home

 Lush greenery enhances the color and beauty of neighboring blossoms, providing a very pleasing and natural contrast.
 Although most silk flower stems have some leaves on them, additional leafy foliage completes and fills out a floral arrangement.
 Mixing foliage, as well as floral elements, can make a silk flower centerpiece much more interesting.

-Silk plants are available in every variety - from eye-catching silk orchid or other tropical plants, right through house plants, floor plants and even full-sized artificial trees (another subject entirely).
-Small leaves, big leaves, giant leaves - it's a jungle out there!
+Silk foliage is available in every variety — from eye-catching silk orchid or other tropical plants, right through house plants, floor plants and even full-sized artificial trees (another subject entirely).
+Small leaves, big leaves, giant leaves — it's a jungle out there!

 Note that silk plants and bushes can be cut into separate pieces to be placed as desired.